 MTPConnect’s Researcher Exchange and Deployment within Industry (REDI) initiative, made possible by the Medical Research Future Fund, brochure has upcoming courses and dates.
 Take a look for further information on the skills gaps addressed.

-The following skills gaps themes are being addressed by the REDI initiative
+Skills gaps themes being addressed by the REDI initiative

 Skills in this area relate to the manufacturing, operations and logistics of MTP sector products such as high-value therapeutics, medical devices and digital health products.
 Examples of skills in this area include process engineering, expertise in developing and maintaining commercial scale cell lines and operating high-tech production equipment.